 The discussions consider the potential for adopting value-added rules as one measures to be used in determining "last substantial transformation," the criteria for many items, particularly in the machinery sector.
 This raises the potential for origin to be changed due to changes in foreign exchange rates, materials costs, labor costs, etc., which would be problematic in terms of predictability, transparency and consistency required in the preamble to the Rules of Origin Agreement.
-Japan is therefore opposed to this approach.
-However, with a view to resolving the long-term state of conflict, the chair of last year's meeting presented as a compromise either added-value criteria, which importing countries select, or a change of customs number criteria.
-Discussions are underway concerning the acceptance or rejection of this compromise.
+Japan objects to the adoption of the rules, but the fact remains as stated above.

 With the implementation of the Agreement, the WTO and the WCO began harmonizing non-preferential rules of origin.
-The completion of this harmonizing process should resolve the majority of the problems that may arise under such non-preferential rules of origin.
+The completion of this harmonizing process should resolve the majority of the problems that may arise under such nonpreferential rules of origin.
 In cooperation with other countries, Japan should continue to contribute positively to the developmental process for harmonizing non-preferential rules of origin.
 However, there remains concern over preferential legislation, applying the current rules during the transition period leading up to harmonization and over preferential rules of origin which are excluded from the harmonization process.
 The latter is of particular concern given the recent trend towards negotiating free trade agreements.
-With respect to preferential rules of origin, each Member is required to notify its rules to the WTO and maintain their consistency with Annex II of the Agreement.
-In addition, the Trade Policy Review Body and the Committee on Regional Trade Agreements reviews rules of origin issues to ensure compliance.
+With respect to preferential rules of origin, each Member is required to notify its rules to the WTO and maintain their consistency with Annex II of the In addition, the Trade Policy Review Body and the Committee on Agreement.
+Regional Trade Agreements reviews rules of origin issues to ensure compliance.
 (See "Part I: Problems of Trade Policies and Measures in Individual Countries and Regions" in regard to the regulations of respective countries and the issues these present.)